logo

-Learn English with Twilight
+Learn english with Twilight

-Learn English with Twilight
+Learn english with Twilight

 When Bella Swan moves to a small town in the Pacific Northwest, she falls in love with Edward Cullen, a mysterious classmate who reveals himself to be a 108-year-old vampire.
 Despite Edward's repeated cautions, Bella can't stay away from him, a fatal move that endangers her own life.

-Why learn English with Twilight?
+Why learn english with Twilight?

 "Twilight" tells the story of Bella Swan, a teenager who moves to a small, rainy town and falls in love with a mysterious classmate, Edward Cullen.
 The movie is full of useful vocabulary related to weather ("rain," "clouds," "sunlight"), emotions ("love," "fear," "trust"), and relationships ("family," "friends," "boyfriend").
 You'll also learn words related to high school life like "prom," "classes," and "homework."
 The dialogue is a mix of everyday conversations and more dramatic scenes, giving you a chance to learn a variety of expressions.
 The movie explores themes of love, family, and the struggle between good and evil.
 You'll see how characters express different emotions like happiness, sadness, and anger in English.
 The language used is mostly modern and easy to understand, but there are also some slightly more formal expressions, particularly from Edward.
 Paying attention to how the characters talk can help you learn how to express your own feelings and thoughts in English.
 Watching "Twilight" can be a fun and engaging way to improve your English.
 The story is captivating, the characters are interesting, and the language is accessible.
 You can practice your listening skills by following the dialogue, and you can expand your vocabulary by noting down new words and phrases.
 Because the movie is so popular, you'll also have plenty of opportunities to discuss it with other English speakers, further improving your communication skills.